awsclemj/Notes/AWS/DevAssociate/Networking.md

     * However, they operate at the instance level
     * The way these rules work are different than NACLs:
         1. Only support allow rules
-        2. Stateful; return traffic requests are allowed regardlesss of rules
+        2. Stateful; return traffic requests are allowed regardless of rules
         3. All rules are evaluated before deciding to allow traffic

 #### Bastion Hosts and NAT Gateways